SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

     ![](images/Debugging.png)

-6. When finished debugging, the debugger can be disconnected and the view closed.
+6. When finished debugging, the debugger can be disconnected, and the view closed.

     ![](images/stop-debugging.png)